lmuntaner/interview-practice/general_programming.md

 Functional programming produces programs by composing mathematical functions and avoids shared state & mutable data.

 Good to hear:

-- Pure functions / function purity.
+* Pure functions / function purity.
-- Avoid side-effects.
+* Avoid side-effects.
-- Simple function composition.
+* Simple function composition.
-- Examples of functional languages: Lisp, ML, Haskell, Erlang, Clojure, Elm, F Sharp, OCaml, etc…
+* Examples of functional languages: Lisp, ML, Haskell, Erlang, Clojure, Elm, F Sharp, OCaml, etc…
-- Mention of features that support FP: first-class functions, higher order functions, functions as arguments/values.
+* Mention of features that support FP: first-class functions, higher order functions, functions as arguments/values.

 Red flags:

-- No mention of pure functions / avoiding side-effects.
+* No mention of pure functions / avoiding side-effects.
-- Unable to provide examples of functional programming languages.
+* Unable to provide examples of functional programming languages.
-- Unable to identify the features of JavaScript that enable FP.
+* Unable to identify the features of JavaScript that enable FP.

 **What is the difference between classical inheritance and prototypal inheritance?**

-*Class Inheritance*
+*Class Inheritance:*

 Instances inherit from classes (like a blueprint — a description of the class), and create sub-class relationships: hierarchical class taxonomies.

 Instances are typically instantiated via constructor functions with the `new` keyword.
 Class inheritance may or may not use the `class` keyword from ES6.

-*Prototypal Inheritance*
+*Prototypal Inheritance:*

 Instances inherit directly from other objects.